IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

 https://eprint.iacr.org/2021/1545 says to download blocks along the chain with the freshest block.

-TODO The current code does a hybrid of prefering the longest blocks offered by the peers that are most likely to be able to send us all the requested blocks within two slots (magic number!).
+TODO The current code does a hybrid of preferring the longest blocks offered by the peers that are most likely to be able to send us all the requested blocks within two slots (magic number!).